 or press Shift+Ctrl+U (Win) / Shift+Command+U (Mac)

-The result is a black-and-white image which can sometimes be less than what you hoped for.
-In this example we can see that the skin appears to be a bit too dark and there is not much separation between the body of the model and the background.
+The result is a black-and-white image that can sometimes be less than what you hoped for.
+In this example, we can see that the skin appears to be a bit too dark and there is not much separation between the body of the model and the background.

 “Black & White” Adjustment Layer Method

-Our eye perceives color much differently from how Photoshop interprets it.
+Our eye perceives colour much differently from how Photoshop interprets it.

-This method takes a bit longer time to apply but gives much more control over how Photoshop interprets the lightness of the colors during conversion.
+This method takes a bit longer time to apply but gives much more control over how Photoshop interprets the lightness of the colours during conversion.